f3d-app/f3d/CONTRIBUTING.md

 ## How to contribute to the documentation

-Another way to get contribute is to improve the documentation, look for typos, or improve the examples and the gallery.
+Another way to get contribute is to improve the documentation, look for typos, improve phrasing, the examples and the gallery.
 This does not require to build F3D or to learn C++ and is a very important work!

 You can follow the workflow described below.